vim filenamewhere filename is the name of an existing file.

 A: With the default settings, the mode is at the bottom left of the screen.

 Our YouTube Channel is growing.
-Subscribe here and check it out.
+Subscribe and follow so you don't miss new content.

 No write since last change (Add ! to override)or would like to learn how to quit Vim, click Next.